- Twitch is a great game streaming platform where you can find entertaining video content for all tastes and preferences.

 - Where do I find my Twitch key?

 Once you’ve generated your Twitch key, you can find it on your dashboard.
 Simply click on your username, go to the dashboard and you’ll find your unique streaming key there.
+If you encounter issues, have a look at our Twitch failed to retrieve the stream key guide.

 - Can Twitch streamers see your IP?